 Strawberry Preserves: For a strawberry yogurt dip, add 1-2 tablespoons of strawberry preserves (jam; not jelly) to the yogurt mixture.

 Cocoa Powder: For a chocolate dip, add a couple teaspoons of cocoa powder to the yogurt dip, until you reach your desired level of chocolate flavor.
 Add a pinch or two of salt as well to enhance the chocolate flavor.
+Or, make my famous homemade chocolate yogurt (with 28 grams of protein!).

 How to Serve